-The eventual transaction actually transfers title of the home from the owner to the foreclosure rescuer or a "straw" purchaser arranged by the rescuer.
-The straw purchasers then obtain mortgage loans, permitting the individuals facing foreclosure to continue living in their property for a limited time, and promising the individuals that they will be able to later reacquire their homes.
-In many cases, the promises of maintaining home ownership are deceptive and homeowners eventually face the loss of their home to the so-called "rescuer."
+Predatory foreclosure rescue transactions are another type of scam.
+These scams usually start by a business or a professional offering to help a homeowner facing foreclosure.
+They can offer to help by promising new financing.
+They could also promise “creative” transactions to save the family home.
+These schemes may try to take over ownership of your home.
+They may try to take it for an amount far below fair market value, or, as part of a complex refinancing arrangement.
+Instead of saving the home from foreclosure, the scheme transfers title of the home from the owner to the scammer or a “straw” purchaser arranged by the scammer.
+The straw purchasers then get mortgage loans.
+The individuals facing foreclosure continue to live in their property for a limited time, and the scammer promises that later they'll be able to buy back the home.
+Often, the promises of maintaining home ownership are deceptive.
+In the end, homeowners face the loss of their home to the so-called “rescuer.”
 Be wary of responding to advertisements such as "We Buy Houses for Cash" or "Avoid Foreclosure."